 Terms of Employment

 A student employee serves only during the period for which he or she was hired.
 Generally, the term for student employment is for one academic year.
 Employment during any period creates no expectancy of future employment.
-Student employees may be appointed for any portion of the academic year or summer employment period.
+Student employees may apply for any portion of the academic year or summer employment period.

 Students may work up to 40 hours per week during break periods.
 Break periods are identified on the Student Payroll schedule and include winter, spring and summer.
 Wages earned during summer break may be subject to FICA taxes if the student is not enrolled for at least six (6) credit hours during each summer session.